- 126.96.36.199 NdbDictionary::getEmptyBitmask()

 Parent class.
 None

 Description.
 This is a data dictionary class that supports enquiries about tables, columns, and indexes.
 It also provides ways to define these database objects and to remove them.
 Both sorts of functionality are supplied using inner classes that model these objects.
 These include the following inner classes:

 Object subclasses model

 the tablespaces, logfile groups, datafiles, and undofiles required

-for working with MySQL Cluster Disk Data tables (introduced in MySQL
+for working with NDB Cluster Disk Data tables (introduced in MySQL

 Tables and indexes created using

 Dropping indexes through the NDB API that were created originally from an NDB Cluster causes inconsistencies.
 It is possible that a table from which one or more indexes have been dropped using the NDB API will no longer be usable by MySQL following such operations.
 In this event, the table must be dropped, and then re-created using MySQL to make it accessible to MySQL once more.

 NdbDictionary itself has no public instance